Muhammadali-Akbarov/paytechuz/README.md

 ## API Key Configuration

-**📝 Important:** Starting from version 0.3.8, PayTechUZ requires a valid API key for license validation.
+**📝 Important:** PayTechUZ requires a valid API key for license validation.

 ```bash
 # Set your API key as an environment variable